jnorthrup/narchy/README.md

  Reward sensor concept which can be desired and focused as the object of procedural questions and future predictions with respect to the sensor and motor concepts of its context.

-### InterNARS
+### InterNARchy
- The InterNARS is a multi-agent p2p mesh network protocol allowing individual NAR peers to communicate asynchronously and remotely through messages containing serialized tasks.
-In the InterNARS, peers learn to intelligently route their own and others' communications according to the budget and/or truth heuristics inherent in the reasoning itself.
+ The InterNARchy is a multi-agent p2p mesh network protocol allowing individual NAR peers to communicate asynchronously and remotely through messages containing serialized tasks.
+In the InterNARchy, peers learn to intelligently route their own and others' communications according to the budget and/or truth heuristics inherent in the reasoning itself.
 Another peer's beliefs can be corroborated, doubted, augmented, summarized, misrepresented, or ignored.
 Their questions